melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Interesting but not necessarily relevant to us due to timescales and type of environmental change (although will give some intuition for more complex models).

+### Arnaud, L., Haubruge, E., and Gage, M.J.G.
+2001.
+Morphology of Tribolium castaneum male genitalia and its possible role in sperm competition and cryptic female choice.
+Belgian Journal of Zoology, 132(2): 111 - 115.

+- Sexual selection post-copulation: when mating with multiple males females can select for certain sperm
+	- e.g. preferental uptake, directional movement into different storage organs
+- In *T. castaneum* the refs. suggesting that the last male to mate achives predcence (fertilizes 2/3 of ova)
+- Here, looking at male genetalia in reared *T. castaneum*
+	- They have an aedeagus, a scoop with hard spines, which trap and remove rival sperm
+	- Aedeagal length is correlated with body size!
+		- other studies have shown that rel. body size influences success in sperm competition
+	- The bristled hairs on the retractable brush may dislodge rival sperm
+		- or it may be used to signal to females

+So: the aedeagus (which may vary in size among individuals) is an organ that appears to have a scoop and brushes which can be used to remove rival sperm to increase fertilization potential for the most recent mate.

+### Pai, A., and Yan, G. 2020.
+Long-term study of female multple mating indicates direct benefits in *Triboleim castaneum*.
+Entomologia Experimentalis et Applicata, doi:10.1111/eea.12906

+- Polyandry (multiple-mating) - why could or would it be advantageous for females?
+	- E.g., Multiple mating may allow sperm competition
+	- Protects from infertility in case first mate has bad sperm
+	- The inter-mating interval is important: short time periods allows sperm competition
+- Three hypothses for why periodic multiple mating may be good
+	- Fresh sperm means more offspring production
+		- either because old sperm is bad or because there's less of it
+		- females can have long mating periods (several months) although fertility typically is small after the first month
+		- Test: females who can mate at least once a month will have more offspring than less often
+	- Ejaculate contents (besides sperm?) may have effects
+		- e.g., what if it stimulates more egg production
+		- Test: ehanced survivorship and/or offspring for females with more mating opportunites
+	- Genetic benefits
+		- genetic mate compatbility? lots of matings are unsuccessful
+		- polyandry may increase odds of receiving compatible sperm
+		- Test: polyandrous offspring production higher than singly-mated female mating at similar rates
+- Experiment on *T. castaneum*
+	- Nine treatments
+		- Mating period (2wk, month, 1/3 months, 1/5 months)
+		- Distinct mates (distinct vs. multiple)
+	- Recording: n. mating opportunities, n. mates, n. offspring, lifespan
+	- ANOVA: sqrt(offspring) as respons
+	- Sperm replenishment test: paired t-test for offspring prod.
+	- Frequency test: ANOVA comparing offspr ~ mating freq.
+	- Ejaculate effect test: product limit survival analysis
+- Results
+	- Everyone produced offspring
+		- so n. mates does not affect offspring yes/no
+	- Remating frequency (but not n. distinct partners?) influenced n. offspring
+		- More frequent mating, but not more mates per se, increases n. offspring
+	- More offspring in younger mothers, and higher n. offspring after mating when mating every 3-5 months but not >=1/month
+		- I.e., females produce more offspring if second mating is ~3 months after initial mating
+	- Survival was not affected by mating
+	- Fig. 2 is good: n. offspring tails off after mating bout in all groups, but increases after extra mating, such that but mating even more frequently has big impact on n. offspring
+- Sperm replenishment: more frequent mating is good, because sperm apparnetly doens't stick around for very long (offspring tails off after mating)
+- Female longevity: no evidence supporting this in *T. castaneum* although it does in some species
+- Genetic compatibility: no evidence supporting this
+	- although n.b. it would be helpful for avoiding inbreeding

+In the context of our rescue study: Triboleum can mate wth multiple males (won't affect number of offspring).
+They can mate multple times over the course of their lifetimes.